studylab1/SAMR-Enum-Lab/Lab_Setup.md

 - **DNS service**: default settings

 ### Microsoft Routing and Remote Access Service (RRAS) Configuration
 The purpuse of the service is to route the network traffic between lab internal subnets.
 The RRAS (LAN Routing feature) service does not require additional configurations.
+The Conditional Forwarders in the DNS service on each domain controller are configured to forward DNS requests to the corresponding DNS server.

 ### Security Configuration on Operating System Level
 - **Windows Defender Firewall**: Disabled